ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

     description: str  # describes the upload case in more detail
     last_changed: UTCDatetime
     changed_by: str  # ID of the user who performed the latest change

-class FileUploadState(StrEnum):
-    """The allowed states for a FileUpload instance"""

-    INIT = "init"
-    COMPLETE = "complete"

-class FileUpload(BaseModel):
-    """A File Upload"""

-    upload_id: UUID4
-    state: FileUploadState  # one of INIT, COMPLETE
-    alias: str  # the submitted alias from the metadata (unique within the box)
-    checksum: str
-    size: int

 class AuditRecord(BaseModel):
   """A generic record for audit purposes"""